 Forest Ecosystems are responsible for much of our Climate Physiology.
-The Ecosystem is a core function of a working Forest.
+The Ecosystem is ast core function of a working Forest.
 Forest trees begin emitting Oxygen soon after planting.

 ...... to read more on forest hydrology click on the climate page above ...

-Our project was conceived to rebuild Americas Forests which it will accomplish, However, you can restore a forest and still not have a working Forest Ecosystem .....
+Our project was conceived to make mass reforestation both possible and affordable in order to restore Americas Forests which it can now accomplish, However, you can restore a forest and still not have a working Forest Ecosystem .....

 You can plant the Forest Trees and just wait, say 50 years or so or you can plant all the sub species necessary For a working ecosystem at the same time.

 We have expanded our mission to include many of the subspecies in our inventory.

 ..............
 If you need more information on ecosystems send us an email ........

 In Answer To Your Question(s)

 In addition to assisting in climate control, forests have other ecological benefits. they prevent

 erosion by reducing the rainfall's force on the soil's surface and by absorbing water and not allowing it to directly run off and remove topsoil.
 Forests also act as water filters, collecting and storing water and recharging underground aquifers.
 Tropical montane forests are especially important to watersheds.
 Forests also increase the atmosphere's humidity by transpiration, which affects temperature and rainfall.